hylandtechoutreach/hackathon/Activities/HackyHour/StudentDesc.md

 # Activity: Hacky Hour
-Kick off the 2023 Hyland Hackathon with this some fun team-building activities and introductory content 😎
+Kick off the 2023 Hyland Hackathon with some fun team-building activities and introductory content 😎

 ## Puzzles Challenge
 [Click here to view the puzzles.](PuzzlesChallenge.md)